dariomnalerio/astro-blog/src/content/blog/en/exploring-astro-building-a-high-performance-blog-website.md

 ## Conclusion

-In this brief exploration of Astro's capabilities, it's worth noting that there are several other powerful features, such as view transitions, that contribute to its prowess as a front-end development framework.
+In this brief exploration of Astro's capabilities, it's worth noting that there are several other powerful features, such as view transitions and pagination, that contribute to its prowess as a front-end development framework.
 To dive deeper into it, you can visit their their [official website](https://astro.build).

 All in all, Astro has proven to be an exceptional choice for building a high-performance blog website, offering streamlined development with its content-first approach, automatic JavaScript removal, and powerful performance optimization techniques.
 Its internationalization features, content collections, and comprehensive documentation further enhance its capabilities, making it a valuable asset for any front-end developer seeking to create efficient, content-rich websites.